Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 Distracting yourself prevents you from having ample time that you’d probably end up spending thinking about those things you’re hypervigilant about.

-It staves off the intrusive thoughts that can be so detrimental to your daily functioning by preventing you from being stuck in your own head.
+It staves off the intrusive thoughts that can be so detrimental to your daily functioning by preventing you from being stuck in your head.

 Focusing extrinsically